-On my last trip to Riverside on Metrolink last Tuesday Conductor Henry told me about the special 661X train that Metrolink would run on Saturday February 4th, 2016 for the Golden Dragon Parade Lunar New Year Celebration in Los Angeles.
-I asked for a schedule and Henry went up to the cab car to get me one.
-On the way home I called Robin Bowers to see if he wanted to ride it and he did.
-So we made our plans and he would meet me at the Santa Ana train station about 8:00 AM.
-Friday night I got an idea why could I not ride Pacific Surfliner 562 and 763 and get some more Guest Reward points for me before our trip.
-I called and left a message with Robin letting him know What I wanted to do.Before the Trip
+On my trip to Riverside on Metrolink last Tuesday, Conductor Henry told me about the special 661X train that Metrolink would run on Saturday, February 4th, 2016 for the Golden Dragon Parade Lunar New Year celebration in Los Angeles.
+I asked for a schedule and Henry obtained it for me.
+On the way home, I called Robin Bowers to see if he wanted to ride it and he did.
+So we made our plans and he would meet me at the Santa Ana station about 8:00 AM.
+Friday night I had the idea to ride Pacific Surfliner 562 and 763 and get some more Amtrak Guest Reward points before our trip.
+I called and left a message with Robin letting him know what I wanted to do.Before the Trip

-I got up at 5:30 AM and went to my credit union and put in two checks from the Albany & Eastern Excursion train I am running the morning before Winterail.
-Next it was by the post office to mail off two sets of A&E tickets to people who have paid for my trip.
-Details are located on the Winterail home page with a link to my ticketing page.
-After that it was time to buy my Amtrak tickets then fix breakfast and check my E-mail before I drove down to the Santa Ana train station where I bought my Saturday weekend pass.
-I then waited for my first train of the day to arrive into Santa Ana.
+I arose at 5:30 AM and went to my credit union to deposit two checks from the Albany & Eastern excursion train that I was running the morning before Winterail.
+Next it was by the post office to mail two sets of A&E tickets to people who paid for the trip.
+After that it was time to buy my Amtrak tickets then fix breakfast and check my E-mail before driving to the station where I bought my Saturday weekend pass.
+I then waited for my first train of the day to arrive.

-Pacific Surfliner 562 arrived into Santa Ana and I boarded the Surfliner Cab Car for my quick trip to San Juan Capistrano.
-We got into San Juan early and I took a walk behind the building finding a major surprise.
+Pacific Surfliner 562 arrived at Santa Ana and I boarded the Surfliner cab car for my quick trip to San Juan Capistrano.
+We arrived early and I walked behind and found a surprise.

-Pacific Surfliner 562 left San Juan Capristrano on the way to San Diego and I used the restroom at the south end of the platform.
+Pacific Surfliner 562 departed San Juan Capistrano on the way to San Diego.

 The remaining section of the old San Juan Capistrano Santa Fe station.
 I walked to my boarding spot.

-Pacific Surfliner 793 arrived into San Juan Capistrano and I talked with my conductor for most of the trip back to Santa Ana.
-I detrained and walked up to the 3rd level open air balcony on the pedestrian bridge.
-I then yelled to Robin that I had a few pictures to take before I joined him.
+Pacific Surfliner 793 arrived and I talked with my conductor for most of the trip back to Santa Ana.
+I detrained and walked up to the third level open air balcony on the pedestrian bridge then called out to Robin that I had a few pictures to take before I joined him.

 Pacific Surfliner 761 left Santa Ana for Goleta.

-Pacific Surfliner 564 arrived into Santa Ana then I crossed the bridge and took the stairs down before it left and said hello to the conductor on 564 this morning.
+Pacific Surfliner 564 arrived then I crossed the bridge and went downstairs before it left and said hello to the conductor on 564 this morning.

-Pacific Surfliner 564 left Santa Ana for San Diego.
-I walked over to Robin and we got caught up on things before our Metrolink train came into the station.
+Pacific Surfliner 564 departed for San Diego.
+I walked over to Robin and we caught up on things before our Metrolink train came in.

 The San Clemente Santa Fe sign post.

-Pacific Surfliner 1567 came through the pier stop and the gate horn sounds like a steam engine whistle.
+Pacific Surfliner 1567 came through the pier stop where the gate horn sounds like a steam engine's whistle.

 We boarded the empty coach and enjoyed the peace and quiet.